orangejuice/blog/data/activity/book-罪与罚-2021/record.en.md

 date: 2024-01-28 17:59:17+08:00
 douban:
   rating: 9.5
-  subtitle: "[Russian] Fyodor Dostoevsky / 2021 / Yilin Press"
+  subtitle: Fyodor Dostoevsky / 2021 / Yilin Press
 ---

-A righteous and passionate person is always honest and frank, but a smart person remembers your words and then devours you. ——Fyodor Dostoevsky, Crime and Punishment
+Via Twitter post by user @jiuwanpa: "An honest and emotional person is always straightforward, but a shrewd one takes your words to heart and then devours you." — Fyodor Dostoevsky, "Crime and Punishment"